tmaslen/recruitment/Rage against the fruit machine/README.md

 Don't worry about:

  * Knowing everything (Google is your friend)
- * Unit testing (unless you've ran out of something to do)
+ * Unit testing (unless you've ran out of something to do or you want to drive the session via TDD)

 The exercise is timeboxed to 1 hour.